tri-ad/team-metrics-visualizer/CONTRIBUTING.md

 - `black` is used for autoformatting
 - `pylint` is used for linting

-To autoformat and lint staged git files run: `pipenv run pre-commit run`

-After that you need to fix linter warnings and `git add` fixed and reformatted files
+To autoformat and lint staged git files run: `pipenv run pre-commit run`.
+After that you may need to fix linter warnings and `git add` fixed and reformatted files

-### Using from terminal

-To lint python files: `pipenv run pylint tmv/`

-To autoformat python files: `pipenv run black tmv/`

 ## Folder structure

 Structure below shows all folders and some key files.

 ```
 .
 ├── CONTRIBUTING.md     <-- This file.